 - Equal respect for all religions

 - Fighting withÂ boycottsÂ (not spending or buying from those who are a problem)

 - Others as well, check the article above

 To wrap up.
 Our systems are broken for the people and the planet.
 Protests movements are sprouting up requesting change at many levels and in many countries (I include the rise of the right wing and fascist political developments as a form of protest, asking to be heard).
 Questions about minimalism retreating and/or the possibility of abundance value creation for ever more people pop up.
 These ideas in turn disturb the desire for abnegation – although there may be a path related to value creation as a humble act of service and not an ego driven vehicle and/or expression of self into world.

 Here are some thoughts on protests and the future of some aspects of economics and politics.
-Would love to hear reflections.
+I would love to hear reflections.

-Continuing my hunt for my adventures in truth, I’m continuing on the Gandhi reading list, next onto Tolstoy!
+Continuing my hunt for my adventures in truth, I’m staying on the Gandhi reading list, next onto Tolstoy!